Rekhasim: Geography

 Rekhasim lies on four hills near Mount Carmel, labelled with Hebrew letters (Hill Alef, Bet, Gimel and Dalet).
 It borders two villages in the Zvulun Regional Council: the Jewish Kfar Hasidim and Arab Ibtin.

 Its lowest elevation is only 19.8 m above sea level, while the highest is at 193.6 m.
 The average temperature in January is 11 C, and 27 C in August.
 The average annual precipitation is 650 mm.

 Education

 Educational offerings include tens of kindergartens, six Talmud Torahs, three girls' schools, three yeshiva ketanas, three yeshiva gedolas, and numerous kolels.
 In addition to the Knesses Chizkiyahu yeshiva system, there is the Sephardi Yeshivat Rechasim, with 400 students.

 Rekhasim has more than 80 synagogues and numerous chesed and gemach organizations.

+Voting Patterns

+In the 2022 election, 98 percent of voters in Rekhasim voted for the parties of the right-wing coalition led by Benjamin Netanyahu, while 2 percent voted for the parties of the center-left coalition led by Yair Lapid.
+89 percent of voters voted for the Haredi parties Shas or UTJ.
+The Arab parties did not receive any votes.